altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 "FL__F::Chew your damn food felix, you still have steak in your lungs."
 ~He addressed the room~
 "FL__F::The Relux are on their way to getting The Way Out.
-All we need to do is wait, by tomorrow night - they should be back."
+All we need to do is wait, by tomorrow night - they should be back.
+In the mean time..."
 "K::All those people up there..."
+"A::What exactly did you see up there"
+~He relayed incidences he saw.
-~The people Kent saw were not even acting like people.
+The people Kent saw were not even acting like people.
 It was an apocalypse of the individual not to a wholistic entity, but many smaller fighting ones.
 Entities structured exactly the same, one person was in control.
+A case where people were helping other's out of cars, only to be taken over by another group.
+They had used phones, and had written on signs - strange symbols.
+And another where two groups fought and merged.
-The whole processes reminded him of growing mold in a petri dish~ "K::Its feudalism."
-~But they hadn't been actually hurting one another physically, there was no need that words became so powerful~ "K::But they weren't using guns. just words..."
+The whole processes reminded him of growing mold in a petri dish~ ~But they hadn't been actually hurting one another physically, there was no need that words became so powerful~ "K::But they weren't using guns. just words..."
 "M::Words that would turn you into a mindless soulless automaton for some control freak"